urshzzxx/100-days-of-code/log.md

 ## Day 2: July 14, 2017

 **Today's Progress:** I completed the Intro to For Loops exercises on Web Developer Bootcamp.
 It was similar to the while loops exercises.
-I also finished JavaScript Functions tutorials and exercises, which covered functions syntax, arguments, return, scope and higher order functions.
+I also finished JavaScript Functions tutorials and exercises, which covered functions syntax, arguments, and return.

 **Thoughts:** Colt Steele's exercises are great.
 He teaches you how to google information if you don't know something so I've been trying master this skill; it'll be useful in the long run.
 I was frustrated with figuring out how to get a function to return a factorial of a number so I worked on it for a little bit, did some googling, and plugged in a few things and realized it worked!
 I needed the problem solution explanation though to understand why this is how the function returned a factorial.

 ```
 function factorial(num) {